-The White Crucifixion is a fictionalised account of the roller-coaster life of one of the most enigmatic artists of the twentieth century.
+The White Crucifixion is a fictionalised account of the roller-coaster life in terrible times of one of the most enigmatic artists of the twentieth century.

-It will be published in February 2018.
+The White Crucifixion was published on 22 February 2018.
 For more information or review copies please contact the publisher: email@example.com, +44(0)7792611929.

 Tell a friend